lukaszkosminski/my-fund-backend/readme.md

 ### Email Service Configuration

+These settings are required to enable email notifications, including functionalities such as password recovery.

 1. Register an account on Postmark.
 2. After registration, obtain your Postmark API Key.
 3. Add the following configurations to your application.properties file: